 You can view the full report here.

-The current usage agreements for the building will conclude on April 30, 2025, enabling essential early works including asbestos removal to begin.
+Usage agreements for the building conclude on April 30, 2025, enabling essential early works including asbestos removal to begin.

 All tenants, including the Lorne Historical Society, have been given an additional grace period until 31 May to vacate, allowing extra time for a safe and respectful transition.